gristlabs/grist-help/help/code/interfaces/grist_plugin_api.GristDocAPI.md

 ▸ **fetchTable**(`tableId`): `Promise`<`any`\>

-Returns a complete table of data as RowRecords, including the 'id' column.
+Returns a complete table of data as [GristData.RowRecords](GristData.RowRecords.md), including the 'id' column.
 Do not modify the returned arrays in-place, especially if used directly (not over RPC).